 That is what content marketing mistakes can do to you.
+It can humble you to no end.
 But, that does not mean you stop trying.
 Instead, you become wiser and become wary of repeating it.

 We asked our community of marketers about the biggest content marketing mistakes that they'd made in their careers.
 They responded with their experiences, some of which have become life lessons for them.